• Skip to primary navigation

 The best flooring for families

-Should you choose carpet, laminate, hard wood or engineering wood?
-The decision probably fall down to cost in the end, but choosing something that lasts well is also important in a family home.
+Should you choose carpet, laminate, hardwood or engineering wood?
+The decision probably falls down to cost in the end, but choosing something that lasts well is also important in a family home.

 Carpet

-These are both great for high traffic areas, especially if you have kids and pets.
-They are covered with a protective layer to prevent spills damaging the floor, so last much longer than carpet.
+These are both great for high-traffic areas, especially if you have kids and pets.
+They are covered with a protective layer to prevent spills from damaging the floor, so they last much longer than carpet.

 Laminate